Inclement Weather Procedures

 Elementary recess is held indoors if the temperature or wind chill falls below 15 degrees.
 Children should always wear appropriate clothing, including winter coats, hats, gloves or mittens and boots during cold-weather months.

-School schedule change announcements apply to Adult Education Services, but do not affect Lawrence Virtual School.
+School schedule change announcements also apply to Adult Education Services.